CEDS-Collaborative-Exchange/CIID-Reports/README.md

 This repository contains essential files for setting up reports developed by CIID to support IDEA compliance and data quality efforts.

 This documentation is designed for educators, administrators, and data specialists, and includes critical reports such as:
-1. Significant Disproportionality
-2. IDEA State Assessments
+1. IDEA State Assessments
+2. Part C to Part B Transition
+3. Significant Disproportionality

 For report demos, setup instructions, and overview please visit the CIID documentation gitbook page: